foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/overview/overview.rst

 - **Pooling** – pool input features with a function
 - **Common** - Common ML, mathematical, and statistical operations
 - **Transform** - Transform each element of input set according to a particular function
-- **Elementwise** - Apply multi-operand function element-wise to several inputs
+- **Element-wise** - Apply multi-operand function element-wise to several inputs
 - **Data manipulation** - Move input data by a specified pattern

 MLI supported primitives are intended for: